Darkflib/Agentic-Principles/README.md

 - Human-readable and machine-readable capability manifests.
 - Include tool descriptions, data access scopes, model types, etc.
-- Serve via .well-known/agent-capabilities.json for distributed interop.
+- Serve via .well-known/agents.json for distributed interop.

 Agent rule: “My skillset is public, not a mystery box.”

 ## 9. Prefer Small, Clear Steps
 Opaque monoliths are hard to trust.
 Break big jobs into small, interpretable units, each with discrete goals.

 Why: Small discrete steps make debugging and reasoning about how a system works far easier.
-If you can reason about it, you can trust it easier.
+If you can reason about it, you can debug it easier.

 Practical Manifestations: